 Something I’ve always appreciated about JLab is their willingness to program each pair of buds with a full suite of media controls.
 You’re not just getting basic functions (playback, call management, digital assistance), but also advanced ones (EQ selection, listening mode activation, volume) that are cleverly assigned on both buds.
 Input methods consist of single, double, triple, and long taps.

 JLab even added motion detection to auto-pause content when taking off the buds and resume playback when placed back on your ears.
 This feature and the touch controls worked like a charm.

 JLab’s mic array picked up vocals well and executed Bixby and Siri voice commands with precision.
 Google Assistant wasn’t as intuitive, misinterpreting basic commands like “what is my next event” for “what is molecular.”
 This wasn’t the case most times and Google’s AI bot executed most commands accurately, but I would be remiss not to share that specific blunder.

 JLab JBuds Air Pro review: Sound quality

-The JBuds Air Pro features a warm sound signature and comes with proprietary EQ3 Sound, which is the company’s three-EQ mode available on all JLab wireless earbuds.
+The JBuds Air Pro have a warm sound signature and come with proprietary EQ3 Sound, which is the company’s three-EQ mode available on all JLab wireless earbuds.
 Each mode (Balanced, Bass Boost, JLab Signature) can be directly enabled on the buds and tweaks sound for better or worse, depending on your music selection.

 On workout favorites like Jamiroquai’s “Shake It On,” the 6mm driver produced punchy bass, which intensified in Bass Boost mode and felt like bass drumsticks were striking against my ear drums.
 Essentially, that is the forceful low end you want to consume before kickstarting a run.
 At the same time, all that bass subdued the mids and highs.
 Switching over to Balanced placed the spotlight on mids and gave the airily spoken chorus more life over the upbeat production.